KnightMoveSolutions/Hierarchical/README.md

 Using the dataset above you can do the following.

+NOTE: Keep in mind that if you have multiple trees in the table, you will have to add WHERE RootId = 'Something' to keep it within the tree.
+Your data access model would have to persist the RootId from the entity.

 Get all nodes in the tree in hierarchical order:

 	SELECT IndentString + Name FROM MyTreeTable ORDER BY SortableTreePath